chihiroanihr/COMP479_Fall-2022/P3/README.md

 ### Goal

-- Refine your indexing procedure
+- Refine your indexing procedure.
-- Implement ranking of returns
+- Implement ranking from SPIMI indexer returned using Ranked BM25 and Unranked Boolean search engines.
-- Test and analyze your system
+- Test and analyze your system.
 - Discuss how your design decisions influence the results.

 ## Dataset Used